jasonajack/raspi-camera-pir/README.md

 # Raspberry Pi Camera/PIR Monitor

-Captures RaspiVid as PNG when motion is detected on the Raspi PIR and stores in MongoDB.
+Captures RaspiVid as images when motion is detected on the Raspi PIR and stores in MongoDB.
 This requires a MongoDB server be installed somewhere accessible on the same network as the Pi.

 # Building the Chassis